leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 An automatic reset with null bounds returns the scale to the tick-aware path.

-### Default tick-aware policy
+### Default numeric range policy

-The default policy applies when `scale.range` is omitted:
+Ordinary and tick-aware numeric rangers share these defaults:

 - The top-level `zeroIf` threshold is `0.1`.
-- Each side uses `soft: 0` and `mode: 3`.
-- One-sided data has 10% zero affinity.
+- Neither side has an implicit soft anchor.
 - No hard limit applies.
 - Each side defaults to `pad: 0.1`.

-Zero affinity makes zero an outer tick when zero is within `zeroIf * rawSpan` of the nearest data extremum.
-Users can adjust `zeroIf`; `0` disables this proximity rule.
+Zero proximity anchors zero when its distance from one-sided data is at most `zeroIf * rawSpan`.
+For nonnegative data, the distance is `rawMin`.
+For nonpositive data, the distance is `-rawMax`.
+The rule uses raw extrema and `rawSpan = rawMax - rawMin`, before padding, hard clipping, or flat-range normalization.
+A value of `0` disables this proximity rule.
+An omitted or null `zeroIf` retains the default `0.1`.

 A declarative `Range.Config` overrides the specified fields.
-An omitted `zeroIf` retains `0.1`, and omitted per-side fields retain the default policy.
-A null side in a partial range array also retains this policy.
+Omitted per-side fields retain their defaults.
+A null side in a partial range array also retains the default policy.

-Zero affinity is independent of soft limits and modes, including `mode: 0` and `soft: null`.
-Active soft anchors take precedence over zero affinity.
-Hard limits constrain the resulting anchors.
+An explicit `soft` is an exact preferred endpoint, subject to hard limits:

+- `min.soft` is active exactly when `rawMin >= min.soft`.
+- `max.soft` is active exactly when `rawMax <= max.soft`.

+An omitted or null `soft` supplies no soft anchor.
+There is no implicit `soft: 0`.
+If data crosses a soft endpoint, that anchor becomes inactive and normal padding applies, subject to hard limits and `zeroIf`.
+Soft activation does not depend on padding or tick selection.

+The precedence is hard limits, active explicit soft anchors, `zeroIf` anchors, then padding.
+Null soft limits do not disable zero proximity.
 All active anchors override padding on their side.

-Modes 2 and 3 use the natural outer tick in place of the padded bound from `rangeNum()`.
-Mode 2 uses `soft` while that tick remains inside the limit.
-Mode 3 uses `soft` after that tick reaches the limit.
+`Range.SoftMode` and `Range.Limit.mode` are removed.
+The [migration guide](../README.md#soft-limit-migration) explains each old mode and the replacement for the default soft-zero policy.

 An active limit must align with the selected built-in tick increment.